HythamTag/Gantry-crane-simulator/README.md

 > **"Anti-Swing Control using GA-Based LQR Controller for a Double Pendulum Gantry Crane with Load Hoisting and Lowering"**

-The paper presents a novel approach that utilizes a **GA-tuned LQR controller** to handle the nonlinear dynamics of a gantry crane system under various mass and length configurations.
+The paper presents a creative approach that utilizes a **GA-tuned LQR controller** to handle the nonlinear dynamics of a gantry crane system under various mass and length configurations.
 The focus is on enhancing control robustness while reducing angular swing and trajectory error.

 📌 _If you use this work in research, please cite the title above or contact me for citation details._